 When I was working in customer service, my greatest problem were emotions.

 When I was having a bad day (you know, one of those days with a high percentage of grumpy, upset or rude customers), I wasn’t able to cope with anger and frustration.
 My biggest dream was to have the ability to turn off my emotions for a couple of hours.

-Because I felt that negative emotions were too difficult for me to handle, I was dreaming about becoming a robot.
+Because I felt that negative emotions were too difficult for me to handle, I was dreaming about turning off the feelings.
 I was convinced that thanks to that I would be able to satisfy our customers, do my job better and remain sane.

 But what if human emotions are something desirable in customer service?
 What if they make it much easier for people to communicate?
 What if emotions, both good and bad, are something making customer experience unique?